tabarra/txAdmin/docs/dev_notes.md

 # TODO:
 - [x] improve timeout handling of discord bot save
 - [x] fix handling of disallowed intents
+- [x] improve the bot with dangerous permissions and missing access messages
 - [ ] attempt to update mysql2 and got
-- [ ] improve the bot with dangerous permissions message
 - [ ] merge PRs
 - [ ] disable whitelist page when server is not on license whitelist mode